Hyperion302/athena/NOTES.md

 Detailed help: Move help to a webpage (or github)

+Add emoji actions (create, destroy, rename)

+Server setting to set the proposal channel

+Move proposal command

+Extend voting period during runtime

+Bring the proposal back to building during runtime

+Alerts when a proposal finishes

+Check if the bot permissions allow it to execute an action before adding it

+Add voice moderation actions (mute, deafen, move)

+Add the ability to update titles

+Nonexistent resource errors should tell you what resource doesn't exist

 Quorums: Custom quorums and vote ratio requirements beyond a simple majority no-quorum requirement

 Vote permission: A custom permission to allow or prohibit members from voting